fridalannerstrom/selekt/README.md

 ---

-### User Stories
+## User Stories

-User stories were collected and structured using MoSCoW prioritization:
+User stories were defined using the MoSCoW prioritization method to ensure a focused and value-driven development.

-**🔴 Must-Have:**
+They are grouped below by priority level and mapped to project epics to support traceability and agile planning.

+### 🔴 Must-Have – Core functionality needed for a usable MVP

+These features are critical to delivering the main user value and are linked to key epics such as **User Authentication**, **Candidate Management**, and **AI Upload & Parsing**.

-- Users must be able to sign up, log in, and log out
+- **Authentication:** Users must be able to sign up, log in, and log out securely.
-- Recruiters must be able to add, view, edit, and delete candidate profiles
+- **Candidate CRUD:** Recruiters must be able to add, view, edit, and delete candidate profiles.
-- CVs must be uploaded and parsed into structured summaries using AI
+- **AI CV Parsing:** CVs must be uploaded and parsed into structured summaries using AI.
-- Extracted data (skills, summary, etc.) must be saved to the database
+- **Data Storage:** Extracted data (skills, summary, etc.) must be saved to the database.
-- Recruiters must be able to search and sort candidates
+- **Search & Sort:** Recruiters must be able to search and sort candidates effectively.
-- Each user must only see their own candidate data
+- **Private Access:** Each user must only see their own candidate data.
-- Users must be able to manage their account and delete it if needed
+- **Account Control:** Users must be able to manage and delete their account if needed.
-- A clear, styled interface must be in place to support all key workflows
+- **UI Framework:** A clean and styled user interface must support all key workflows.

-**🟡 Should-Have:**
+### 🟡 Should-Have – Important features to improve usability and experience

+These features enhance the overall user journey and support better interaction and security.
+They are included if time permits and are linked to **Interface**, **User Roles**, and **Performance Feedback**.

-- Upload additional files and notes during candidate creation
+- Support uploading additional files and notes during candidate creation.
-- Add tags or categories to candidates for easier filtering
+- Allow adding tags or categories to candidates for easier filtering.
-- Favorite candidates for future reference
+- Enable users to mark candidates as favorites for quick reference.
-- Paginate long candidate lists and show progress/loading states
+- Paginate long candidate lists and display loading/progress indicators.
-- pload profile pictures and support extended profile fields
-- Preview extracted data before saving
+- Preview extracted candidate data before saving it.
-- Protect views and URLs based on login status
+- Protect URLs and views based on user login status.
-- Refine design, layout, and interactive UI elements

-**🟢 Could-Have:**
+### 🟢 Could-Have – Optional enhancements to boost value

+These are nice-to-have features that provide additional polish and flexibility.
+Linked to **AI Tools** and **Candidate Comparison** epics.

-- Generate ready-to-send email templates per candidate
+- Generate ready-to-send email templates for each candidate.
-- Compare candidates side by side
+- Compare candidates side by side based on selected criteria.
-- Add welcome messages or helpful empty states
+- Show welcome messages or helpful empty states for better UX.
-- Improve UX around account deletion confirmation
-- Add advanced filtering or bulk actions
+- Add advanced filtering, search combinations, or bulk actions.

 ---